How Does Natural Soap Create Lather?

 Commercial Soaps & Lather

 There are also many synthetic surfactants.
-Syndets (synthetic detergents) are all surfactants and the word detergent is just a synonym for the word surfactant.
+Syndets (synthetic detergents) are all surfactants and the word detergent is often used as a synonym for the word surfactant.

 Since some sort of surfactant is needed to wash oily dirt away, if the cleansing product you are using on your face, body, or hair is not real soap, or claims to be "soap-free" then it is made with synthetic surfactants, basically detergents.